Counsel for sports, athletes & creators.

 The NCAA House v.
 NCAA settlement is reshaping college athletics.
 For the first time, schools can share revenue directly with athletes, creating an entirely new category of NIL agreements that look more like professional contracts than the brand deals athletes are used to.
 These revenue share arrangements involve complex terms around payment structures, eligibility conditions, roster guarantees, and transfer implications.

-This is the bulk of what we do right now.
-Athletes and their families come to us with a revenue share offer from their school or collective and need someone to break down what they're actually agreeing to, negotiate better terms where possible, and make sure the deal doesn't create problems down the road with eligibility, taxes, or future professional opportunities.
+This is where most of our athlete work sits today.
+Athletes and their families bring us a revenue share offer from a school or collective and need someone to explain what they are actually signing, push back on the terms worth pushing on, and make sure the deal does not create eligibility, tax, or professional problems two years out.

 These deals are new, the terms are not standardized, and most athletes have never seen anything like them.
-Having a sports & entertainment attorney review the agreement before signing is not optional — it's the difference between a fair deal and one that locks you into unfavorable terms for years.
+An independent read before signing is the difference between a fair deal and one that binds you to terms you did not understand.

 What We Review in Revenue Share & NIL Deals